-Emporia Police seeking public’s help in locating 2-year-old boy
+Emporia police seeking public’s help in locating 2-year-old boy

 EMPORIA, Kan.
-(KSNW) – The Emporia Police Department announced via its Facebook page Monday that they’re seeking the public’s help with locating a missing 2-year-old mixed race boy.
+(KSNW) – The Emporia Police Department announced via its Facebook page Monday that they’re seeking the public’s help with locating a missing 2-year-old Kyrese Cabrera-Downs.

 Nathan Shown is a white male, 39 years of age, 5’11” 180 pounds, with green eyes and brown hair. (photo attached)